Easy, Classic Shepherd’s Pie (Beef Or Lamb!)

 Instructions

-- 2Fill a large pot with salted water.
-Add the potatoes and bring to a boil over high heat.
+- 1Fill a large pot with salted water, add the russet potatoes, and bring to a boil over high heat.
 Cook until fork-tender, about 15 minutes.
-Drain.
+Drain and set aside.

-- 5Using the same skillet, reduce the heat to medium and add the olive oil.
-Once the oil is glistening, add the onions, carrots, and fennel.
-Season with remaining ½ teaspoon of salt and cook, stirring often, until the vegetables are softened, about 5 to 7 minutes.
-Stir in the garlic and cook until fragrant, about 2 more minutes.
+- 3In the same skillet over medium heat, add the olive oil.
+Once shimmering, add the onion, carrots, and fennel bulb.
+Cook, stirring often, until softened, about 5–7 minutes.
+Stir in the fresh garlic and cook until fragrant, about 1–2 minutes.

 Nutrition — Per Serving